Minnesota Knife Law – The Complete Guide (In Plain English)

 Minnesota is home to fishers and hunters who often use knives as a tool.
 However, the use of knives within gangs and other criminal activities has forced the government to regulate the use of knives.
 Knife laws are mainly a state issue, and each state has its own rules.

-In Minnesota, knife laws are a bit lax, especially regarding recreational activities.
-However, to ensure that you remain on the right side of the law, here is what you need to know about knife laws in Minnesota.
+In Minnesota, knife laws are fairly strict, especially concerning automatic knives.
+To ensure that you remain on the right side of the law, here is what you need to know about knife laws in Minnesota.

 Legal Knives in Minnesota